andrelcmoreira/elf98/doc/equipa_format.md

 2.5 The country

-The country field represents the country of the equipa and has 4 bytes, the first one containing the country size (which usually is 3) and the last 3 bytes containing the encrypted initials of the country (which must match the entries of FLAGS directory).
+The country field contains the initial letters (in portuguese) of the equipa's country and has 4 bytes of size.
+The first byte contains the field size (which usually is 3) and the last 3 bytes contains the encrypted initial letters.
+This information is used by the game to group the equipas according to its country and show the equipa's country flag correctly.
+Thus, the value of this field must to correspond to a bitmap entry on "FLAGS" directory, placed at the root directory of the game.

 2.6 The level